 Find out more >>

-During Summer 2012, each student received a stipend of $4,000, lodging at CMUBS and meals provided in the cafeteria there.
-Funding of up to $500 was available to reimburse each student for travel costs to reach Beaver Island.
-Faculty mentors also received $500 in research funding for supplies and research-related travel.
+During Summer 2013, each student will receive a stipend of $4,000, lodging at CMUBS and meals provided in the cafeteria there.
+Funding of up to $500 will be available to reimburse each student for travel costs to reach Beaver Island.
+Faculty mentors will also receive $500 in research funding for supplies and research-related travel.

-Students who are U.S. citizens or permanent residents and will be undergraduates with a GPA of 2.5 or higher are eligible to apply.
+Students who are U.S. citizens or permanent residents and will be undergraduates with a grade point average of 2.5 or higher are eligible to apply.
 Women and minorities are particularly encouraged to apply.

 For more information on the CMU Great Lakes Summer Research for Undergraduates program, and to submit additional application materials: